Section A: Introduction

 Requests for access to limited amounts of personal information, such as checking to see what address or telephone number we have recorded, can generally be handled over the telephone.

 If you would like to request access to more substantial amounts of personal information such as details of what is recorded in your account file, we will require you to complete and sign a “Request for Access to Personal Information” form.
+You can obtain a “Request for Access to Personal Information” form by contacting us using the contact details set out in Section I of this Policy.

 Following receipt of your request, we will provide you with an estimate of the access charge and confirm that you want to proceed.